marchbox/intl-elements/README.md

 The package doesn’t automatically define all the custom elements, but it provides multiple functions to do so.

-You can import them like so:
+You can define them all at once:

 ```js
 import {defineIntlElements} from 'intl-elements';

 defineIntlElements();
 ```

+Or you can define them individually:

 ```js
 import {